-As I have mentioned many times, Philosophy should not be something that just goes as “Sayings”.
+As I have mentioned many times, Philosophy should not be something that goes as "Sayings."
 It should be a medium to explore and interpret the world changes in various ways.
-Coming to lean philosophy, the overall idea is based on the respect for people.
+Coming to learn philosophy, the overall idea is based on respect for people.

 In his staying period, Sakichi saw many modern factories and the latest machinery.
-He was really fascinated by stepping into the automation world, where human labor was considerably reduced.
+He was fascinated by stepping into the automation world, where human labor was considerably reduced.
 That was the point that hit him hard.
-Being born into a farming community, Sakichi was well accustomed with the struggles of farmers, especially women.
-To make their life better, he came back and started his research on improving handloom business.
-Soon after, In 1891 he obtained his first patent for the Toyoda wooden hand loom (i.e. Toyoda Boshoku) - Predecessor of Toyota Motor Co. and Toyota Industry Co.
+Being born into a farming community, Sakichi was well accustomed to the struggles of farmers, especially women.
+To make his life better, he came back and started his research on improving the handloom business.
+Soon after, In 1891 he obtained his first patent for the Toyoda wooden hand loom (i.e., Toyota Boshoku) - Predecessor of Toyota Motor Co. and Toyota Industry Co.

 In organizations, everything starts with happy employees.
 And Toyota shows enormous interest in cultivating passionate people and building their careers.
-There is a very honest rule exist for that- Managers in Toyota must be good teachers.
-Therefore, they spend the enormous amount of resources on training and coaching.
+There is a very honest rule that exists for that- Managers in Toyota must be good teachers.
+Therefore, they spend an enormous amount of resources for training and coaching.
 This has been engraved in their culture and ethics.

-And with this being said, let me give you an example: There are very few brave leaders who keep faith on their people, help the organization in change adversities and don’t hesitate to take responsibilities.
-And among them Kiichiro Toyoda’s (son of Sakichi Toyoda) story is well-known.
+And with this being said, let me give you an example: There are very few brave leaders who keep faith in their people, help the organization in change adversities and don't hesitate to take responsibility.
+And among them Kiichiro Toyoda's (son of Sakichi Toyoda) story is well-known.
 As per the Toyota history, Kiichiro resigned from the company because of flagging sales and profitability, which made him lay off many associates.
-Not only for leaders but for any human being to say “This is my fault and I must take responsibility” is not something so easy to do.
+Not only for leaders but for any human being to say, "This is my fault, and I must take responsibility" is not something so easy to do.

 In regards to this, I found an interesting theory.
-The literal meaning of this Japanese word is- Kai (change) and Zen (better)- Change for better.
-It doesn’t say anywhere that it should be continuous.
-The change/improvement can be for one time, or continuous, large or small.
-But Toyota has taken it as a process of “continuous improvement”.
-The process welcomes each of Toyota’s employee (from the clerk to CEO) to participate and articulate their views of improvements.
-The overall idea is to take smaller steps each time and leading into a larger improvement.
+The literal meaning of this Japanese word is- Kai (change) and Zen (better)- Change for the better.
+It doesn't say anywhere that it should be continuous.
+The change/improvement can be for one time, or constant, large or small.
+But Toyota has taken it as a process of "continuous improvement."
+The process welcomes each of Toyota's employees (from the clerk to CEO) to participate and articulate their views of improvements.
+The overall

 History of Kaizen: Dr. Deming (U.S. advisor) came to Japan with a purpose to build the community after world war 2.
 There he identified Kaizen and introduced it in his 14 points for management.
 It was reintroduced to western business by Masaaki Imai when he published his book on "Kaizen: The Key To Japan's Competitive Success."

-When the whole industry is buzzing with the extensive search for best talents, Toyota demands raw talents and shows interest in nurturing them into the very best leaders or workers.
-They believe, if a person has the desire for personal growth and the capacity to learn something, they are worth of giving resource and labor to develop.
+When the whole industry is buzzing with the extensive search for the best talent, Toyota demands hard skills and shows interest in nurturing them into the very best leaders or workers.
+They believe, if a person has the desire for personal growth and the capacity to learn something, they are worthy of giving resources and labor to develop.

-Coming to partners, Toyota considers them as the part of the organization and they give their utmost efforts to building them up.
+Coming to partners, Toyota considers them as part of the organization, and they give their utmost efforts to building them up.
 So that they become better as a result of working together with Toyota.

 If you are someone into lean-Agile, you must have heard about Genchi genbutsu and Gemba.
 Usually, theses two are thought to be the same thing, but they are not.
 Gemba means “the actual place, actual thing”.
 While the meaning of Genchi Genbutsu is going and seeing the actual place, actual thing to take a right decision.